Continuing Medical Education (CME)

 Participants must complete an evaluation form to receive a certificate of completion by Monday, July 17, 2017.
 Your chosen sessions must be attended in their entirety.
 Partial credit of individual sessions is not available.
 A link to the CE evaluation will be emailed to attendees after the meeting.

-Physicians seeking ABIM MOC points must complete the CME evaluation in addition to a MOC pre and post-test by Wednesday, July 17, 2017.
+Physicians seeking ABIM MOC points must complete the CME evaluation and the MOC evaluation by Monday, July 17, 2017.
 Requests for MOC after this date will not be honored.
-A link to the MOC pre-test will be emailed to all attendees, and will remain live until Friday, June 2, 2017.
-A link to the post-test will be available for completion at the conclusion of the meeting on Saturday, June 3.
+The MOC evaluation is included in the CME evaluation that will be emailed to all attendees, and will remain live until Monday, July 17, 2017.

-MOC points will be reported to the ABIM by Thursday, July 20, 2017 for attendees who successfully complete the MOC pre and post-tests.
+MOC points will be reported to the ABIM and ABP by Thursday, July 20, 2017 for attendees who successfully complete the MOC evaluation.

 The 2017 Clinical Hepatology Course is a prime opportunity for hepatology professionals to stay updated on the state-of-the-art management of liver disease.
 Presentations will offer clinically relevant insights on many aspects in patient care in liver disease, and a chance to discuss controversies commonly seen in clinical practice with key leaders in the field.